 Ensuring that we always have access to high quality health care is super important to us, and is not something where we’re willing to gamble.
 We’re expecting to have to keep adapting as the rules change and the limits shift around, but for now we expect to buy private health insurance from the exchange for our first 23ish years of retirement, until we’re eligible for Medicare or its future equivalent.

 We know “retirement” means different things to different people.
 Here’s what it means to us:

-But we’re working to save enough that we are never forced to work, and we’ll only do jobs that provide us with worthwhile benefits (like free ski passes, free travel, doing something fun or helping a nonprofit organization we love).
-We also expect to do lots of free volunteer work for causes that are important to us.
+But we’re working to save enough that we are never forced to work, and we’ll only do jobs that provide us with worthwhile benefits (like free ski passes, free travel, a creative outlet, a way to have fun or a way to support nonprofit organizations we love).
+We also expect to do lots of unpaid volunteer work for causes that are important to us.

-Bottom line: We’re not trading our careers for jobs.
+We’re not trading our careers for jobs.